English Intern

 • Mitglied O' Brien Institute of Public Health, University of Calgary, Canada (OIPH, 2017–)

-• Reviews for academic journals (selection, > 50 journals in total): ACME.
+ACME.
 An International E-Journal for Critical Geographies / Agriculture and Human Values / Annals of the American Association of Geographers / Antipode.
-A Radical Journal of Geography / Canadian Food Studies / La revue Canadienne des études sur l’alimentation / City: Analysis of Urban Change, Theory, Action / City, Culture and Society / Die Erde.
-Journal of the Geographical Society of Berlin / Environmental Innovation and Societal Transitions / Environmental Policy and Governance / Environment and Planning A: Economy and Space / Environment and Planning E: Nature and Space / Geografiska Annaler B: Human Geography / Geography Compass / Geographica Helvetica / Geographische Zeitschrift / Housing, Theory and Society / International Journal of Urban and Regional Research / Journal of Cleaner Production / Journal of Rural Studies / Landscape and Urban Planning / Local Environment / Progress in Human Geography / Raumforschung und Raumordnung / Standort – Zeitschrift für Angewandte Geographie / Sustainability: Science, Practice and Policy / Sub/urban.
+A Radical Journal of Geography / Area / Canadian Food Studies / La revue Canadienne des études sur l’alimentation / City: Analysis of Urban Change, Theory, Action / City, Culture and Society / Die Erde.
+Journal of the Geographical Society of Berlin / Economic Geography / Environmental Innovation and Societal Transitions / Environmental Policy and Governance / Environment and Planning A: Economy and Space / Environment and Planning D: Society and Space / Environment and Planning E: Nature and Space / European Urban and Regional Studies / Geografiska Annaler B: Human Geography / Geography Compass / Geographica Helvetica / Geographische Zeitschrift / Housing, Theory and Society / International Journal of Urban and Regional Research / Journal of Cleaner Production / Journal of Rural Studies / Landscape and Urban Planning / Local Environment / Progress in Human Geography / Raumforschung und Raumordnung / Standort – Zeitschrift für Angewandte Geographie / Sustainability: Science, Practice and Policy / Sub/urban.
 Zeitschrift für kritische Stadtforschung / The Canadian Geographer/ Le Géographe Canadien / Tijdschrift voor Economische en Sociale Geografie / Urban Forestry & Urban Greening / Urban Geography / Urban Studies / ZfW - Advances in Economic Geography

 Geographies of Alternative Food / Critical Food Studies